 We roasted this coffee to City Plus, more commonly known as a medium roast.
 This means you roast through the entirety of the first crack to somewhere between the first and second crack.
 The flavors are more balanced and depending on the coffee, this is where it starts to transition from fruity to more chocolatey, nutted notes.

 Brewing Method and Equipment

 We chose to use a French Press because we felt this method would promote the bolder taste of this coffee.
 We ground 60 grams (coarse grind) of coffee and brewed it with water heated to 207 degrees.
-To heat the water, we used a Fellow EKG Kettle and a Baratza Vario to grind the coffee.
+To heat the water, we used a Fellow EKG Kettle and a Baratza grinder to grind the coffee.